Are you a new landlord in Southern Maryland? Do you know some of the most common mistakes new landlords make?

 3. No Written Rental Agreement or Lease: The days of “My word is my bond” and handshake deals are a thing of the past.
 Rental agreements and leases are legally binding agreements that create a contract and define the terms or understandings of each party.
 Without a legal “contract” you will have a hard time enforcing terms or ending tenancy should you need to go to court.
 Make sure you are using a document that is compliant with your state laws.

-4. Not Inspecting or Neglecting the Property: The property that you are renting-out is your responsibility.
-You are required to maintain the interior and exterior of the property and good renters expect to move into a clean, well-maintained property.
+4. Not Inspecting or Neglecting the Property: The property that you are renting out is your responsibility.
+You are required to maintain the property’s interior and exterior, and good renters expect to move into a clean, well-maintained property.
 By ensuring the property is “market ready” (meaning, the property is maintained to the level that you would move in to it) before you secure a renter, you can ensure the renter is happier and you have to deal with fewer phone calls.
 As the owner of a rental property, you are required to make sure that your property meets local and state health and safety standards.

 5. Delaying Legal Actions/Evictions: Delaying legal action or the eviction process when renters default on their lease obligations (including not paying rent) can be very costly.
 File necessary legal actions timely to help mitigate lost income and potential damage to your property.